 • Paid application fee of $80 per application

-• The prizewinners from each group in both piano and chamber music categories will perform their submitted video performances live on stage.
+• The prizewinners from each group in both PIANO and (non-keyboard) INSTRUMENTAL categories will perform live on stage on July 12th, 2025 at the Zipper Hall, Los Angeles, California.

 Jury Committee